EdisonLim17/EdisonLim17/README.md

 Aspiring Cloud Engineer
 -----------------------

-Hello there, I'm Edison Lim!
+Hello there, I'm Edison!
 I am an aspiring Cloud Engineer and a third-year Computer Science student at the University of Toronto (St. George).
 I’m passionate about building secure and scalable applications using AWS, with a focus on serverless architecture, automation, and cloud security.

 🌩️ I'm especially interested in:
 * ☁️  Cloud Infrastructure (AWS, Terraform)